ATP Class Reps

 Class of 2021

-Imua!
-I’m humbled to support the Kamehameha class of 2021.
-I’m honored to continue the energy and work that other 2021 ATP representatives have contributed over the years.
+I’m excited and humbled to continue to serve as your co-ATP 2021 representative.
+I’m honored to continue the energy and work that other 2021 ATP representatives have contributed over the many great years.
 I’m confident we will continue to build long-lasting friendships, positive experiences, and well-rounded teens.
-Together, we will fulfill the legacy of our beloved princess, PAUAHI…all in UNITY!
+Together, we will fulfill the legacy of our beloved princess, PAUAHI.

-Our ‘ohana is blessed to be part of this amazing class, and I extend a warm aloha and welcome to every new family joining the KS 2021 ‘ohana.
+We are blessed to be a part of this amazing class, and we extend a warm aloha and welcome to the 120 new students that are joining the KS 2021 ‘ohana.
+Together we are 450 strong!

-Get involved!
-Mahalo in advance to all the 2021 families for participating and volunteering.
-With your kokua, we WILL continue the positive synergy in supporting our young teens.
-I look forward to meeting you!
+Please get involved!
+Mahalo in advance to all of the 2021 families for participating and volunteering.
+With your kokua, the freshman class advisor and our awesome class parents, it’s going to be a fun, busy and rewarding year!

 Thank you for the opportunity to introduce myself.
 My name is Heather Stone-Kalani and my son, Bronson, is starting his second year at Kamehameha Kapālama.
 Our little ‘ohana consist of my husband, Ka‘aumoana, myself, Bronson (13), Uluhani (7), and Olivia (1).